toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 ## Adding a Banner with Navigation

-In addition to providing button-style links in each route of our application, we would like to provide a common banner to display both the title of our application, as well as its main pages.
+In addition to adding individual links to each route of our app, we'd like to add a common header across the top of our page to display our app's title and its navigation bar.

-To show something in every page of your application, you can use the application template.
+To show something on every page, we can use the application template (which we edited earlier).
-The application template is generated when you create a new project.
-Let's open the application template at `/app/templates/application.hbs`, and add the following banner navigation markup:
+Let's open it again (`/app/templates/application.hbs`) and replace its contents with the following:

 ```app/templates/application.hbs
 <div class="container">